Purdue Space Day FAQ for Parents

-How do I sign up my child to participate in PSD?
+How do I sign up my child for PSD 2016?

-Can I just turn up on the day of the event?
+Can I just show up on the event day and register on site?

-No. You have to register AND receive confirmation before the event day that you have a place on Purdue Space Day.
+No. You have to register AND receive confirmation before the event day that you have a valid registration for Purdue Space Day.

 Can I just come for part of the day?

 No. Any student who comes to PSD is expected to stay for the whole day.
 It is a day-long event with group activities where others will be depending on you to be there.
-Please do not register if you have other activities planned for that day.
+Please do not register your child if you have other activities planned for the day.

 What if I have to cancel for any reason?